haroldo-ok/bitsy-converter/README.md

 This tool allows one to convert Bitsy scripts into various output formats:

 * JSON: fully supported;
-* Arduboy source code: work in progress;
+* Arduboy source code: mostly implemented, though only supports dialogs if they are very simple;
 * More formats will come later.

 All you have to do is paste the script on the left panel, and the converted result will be displayed on the right panel; you can alternate between JSON and Arduboy formats by.